-41 EBITDA (earnings before interest, taxes, depreciation and amortisation) is a proxy for operating cash flow.

-Revenue expectations Extraction costs Resource characteristics Pricing environment Capex requirements Permitting risk Cost to reach markets Operating costs Geological certainty Quality premium/discount Royalty obligations Expansion potential

-Figure 5: Illustrative dimensions of comparability for extraction projects

-Figure 6, below, presents a multiples analysis from an expert in a case on which the authors worked.
+Figure 4: Illustration of comparables method for oil reserves The appeal of multiples is its apparent simplicity.
+DCF valuations require one to develop explicit assumptions driving an asset's cash flows.
+Relative valuation bypasses these explicit assumptions, instead relying on multiples derived from commonly available market data.
+The ease of implementation can be deceptive, because the use of a valuation multiple carries many strong, implicit assumptions that can undermine the method's reliability.
+EBITDA (earnings before interest, taxes, depreciation and amortisation) is a proxy for operating cash flow.
+FMV reflects market expectations about key aspects affecting the value of the asset.
+In the illustration above, the \$1,000 observed value for the comparable asset would be a function of a variety of expectations about future project performance, such as those in Figure 5, below.
+Applying the \$40 per barrel multiple in Figure 4, above, assumes that the subject asset is comparable in all these dimensions.
+Therefore, multiples analysis requires experts and tribunals carefully to assess comparability and the adjustments that attempt to account for differences.
+Revenue expectations Extraction costs Resource characteristics Pricing environment Capex requirements Permitting risk Cost to reach markets Operating costs Geological uncertainty Quality premium/discount Royalty obligations Expansion potential Figure 5: Illustrative dimensions o f comparability for extraction projects ------------------------------------- --- COUNTRY RISK Figure 6, below, presents a multiples analysis from an expert in a case on which the authors worked.
 The analysis identified 14 different projects deemed comparable.
 The resulting multiples covered a wide range, with the highest being 49 times larger than the lowest.
 The expert dropped the four highest and lowest multiples (light grey), leaving six multiples (black), with a more moderate implied valuation range.
-However, even among this narrowed set, the variation remains wide - the bottom of the range implies a value of US\$100 million, and the upper end is a value of US\$220 million.
+However, even within this narrowed set, the variation remains wide - the bottom of the range implies a value of US\$100 million and the upper end is a value of US\$220 million.
 More importantly, the multiples raise questions about comparability.
 Are these assets even comparable to each other, much less the subject asset?
 Why is it assumed that the subject of the valuation is like the middle range of the observed multiples, not the high?
 Or the low?
 Although this is a somewhat extreme case, wide multiples ranges are not uncommon and may suggest concerns about the comparability that must be evaluated to ensure a reliable outcome.